-Objective: Convene workshops of state and federal port samplers to discuss commercial data collection activities concerning commercial data collection activities, the FIN Committee decided to convene workshops of state and federal port agents.
-The Gulf of Mexico workshop will be attended by the state and federal port agents from Texas, Louisiana, Mississippi,
+Objective: Convene workshops of state and federal port samplers to discuss concerning commercial data collection activities, the FIN Committee decided to convene workshops of state and federal port agents.
+The Gulf of Mexico workshop will be attended by the state and federal port agents from Texas, Louisiana, Mississippi, Alabama, and Florida, NOAA Fisheries and GSMFC staff as well as other interested personnel.
+In addition to commercial issues, the group will also dedicate some time to discuss biological sampling issues.
+Some of the suggested topics for these meetings include species identification workshops, trip ticket information, sampling and sub-sampling techniques and other pertinent topics.